reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/installation/1-shell-installation.md

     sudo dnf install go-c8y-cli
     ```

+3. Follow the instructions to [setup your shell profile](/docs/installation/shell-installation#setting-up-your-shell-profile)

 :::note
 You can install `go-c8y-cli` via `yum` by just replacing `dnf` with `yum` in the above commands.
 :::